 Running’s been more popular than ever, and for a reason: it can be fun, liberating and healthy.
 Yet, many people are not ready to fully commit themselves to jog regularly or simply don’t want to even try because they don’t consider them sporty or athletic enough.
+If this is you, you might change your mind when you learn all of the benefits of running.

 There are many benefits to running and even if you are still unsure whether to start or not, you should know that you can always start slow.
 You don’t need to exhaust yourself unless and until you’re completely ready to run like a pro.
 So, for those who wish to start running, here are some benefits that regular jogging sessions can have on your mental and physical health.